skiadas/WebAppsCourse/notes/testing_basics.md

 - Make it pass
 - Make it right (cleanup/refactor)

-The goal is to keep repeating this loop over and over.
+The goal is to keep repeating this loop over and over, with ever more complex tests, until you have reached all the functionality you desire.

 ## Testing in Javascript

 We will be using [mocha](http://mochajs.org/) in combination with [chai](http://chaijs.com/) for our unit tests.
-Here is a basic html file:
+Here is a basic html file to run mocha on the browser:

 ```html
 <!DOCTYPE html>